2014–15 Kennesaw State Owls women's basketball team

 The 2014–15 Kennesaw State Owls women's basketball team represented Kennesaw State University in the 2014–15 NCAA Division I women's basketball season.
-The Owls were coached by third year head coach Nitra Perry and were a member of the Atlantic Sun Conference.
+The Owls were coached by third-year head coach Nitra Perry and were a member of the Atlantic Sun Conference.
 They finished the season 17-13, 6-8 in A-Sun for a three way tie for a fourth-place finish.
 They lost in the quarterfinals of the 2015 Atlantic Sun women's basketball tournament to Jacksonville.
-Despite with 17 wins, they were not invited to a postseason tournament.
+Despite having 17 wins, they were not invited to a postseason tournament.

 Media

-All home games and conference road will be shown on ESPN3 or A-Sun.TV.
-Non conference road games will typically be available on the opponents website.
+All home games and conference road were shown on ESPN3 or A-Sun.TV.
+Non-conference road games are typically available on the opponent's website.